• Skip to primary navigation

 • Cut the pastry into approx 20 small squares (4 squares by 5 squares).

 • Place the squares on the prepared tray and bake for 10 minutes.
-Then take out of the oven.
+Then take them out of the oven.

 • Slice the mozzarella pearls in half (*tip 1) and place a piece on top of each of the pastry puffs.
 Place back in the oven for 1-2 minutes to melt the mozzarella.